Pondersbridge

 Pondersbridge is a village in Whittlesey civil parish, part of the Fenland district of Cambridgeshire, England.
-Pondersbridge is essentially a settlement which has built up around the river crossing, situated on an artificial drainage cutting called Bevill's Leam.
+Pondersbridge is a settlement which has built up around the river crossing, situated on an artificial drainage cutting called Bevill's Leam.
 The banks of Bevill's Leam form a strong visual boundary.
-The older settlement has been extended on the Main Road, north-wards by the local authority housing.
+The older settlement has been extended on the Main Road, northwards by the local authority housing.
 The settlement has very limited services and a sporadic development pattern.
-The main part of Pondersbridge is contained within a triangle of roads - the B1040, the B1095 (from Stanground) and The Drove.
+The main part of Pondersbridge is contained within a triangle of roads: the B1040, the B1095 (from Stanground) and The Drove.

 The village has a population of just over 200 people and in 1990 had 46 houses, with planning permission for 19 more.